ppy/osu-wiki/news/2025/2025-01-16-osumania-7k-world-cup-2025-qualifiers-recap.md

 ---

 Can't believe we've only just begun!
 Who knows what surprises awaits us in the coming weeks.
 So buckle up, and get ready for the show.
-And don't miss the upcoming Round of 32 on[osulive](https://www.twitch.tv/osulive) or [osulive_2](https://www.twitch.tv/osulive_2)!
+And don't miss the upcoming Round of 32 on [osulive](https://www.twitch.tv/osulive) or [osulive_2](https://www.twitch.tv/osulive_2)!
 We'll be eagerly waiting for your return next week.

 —RandomeLoL, _Kobii, Maxus